Our Services

 One key difference from typical reflux: in achalasia, difficulty swallowing liquids is common early on.
 That's unusual for many other conditions.

-If you're experiencing any of these symptoms and want to better understand what might be causing them, a free Esophageal Spasm (Including Achalasia And Jackhammer Esophagus) symptom checker can help you identify patterns and prepare questions before your doctor's appointment.
+If you're experiencing any of these symptoms and want to better understand what might be causing them, you can use a free AI-powered Esophageal Spasm (Including Achalasia And Jackhammer Esophagus) symptom checker to help identify patterns in your symptoms and prepare important questions before your doctor's appointment.

 Achalasia is serious — but manageable.